instamatic-dev/instamatic/docs/config.md

 Give the name of the camera interface to connect to, for example: `timepix`/`emmenu`/`simulate`/`gatan`.
 Leave blank to load the camera specs, but do not load the camera module (this also turns off the videostream gui).

 **default_binsize**
-Set the default binsize, default: 1
+Set the default binsize, default: `1`

 **default_exposure**
-Set the default exposure in seconds, i.e. 0.02
+Set the default exposure in seconds, i.e. `0.02`

 **dimensions**
-Give the dimensions of the camera at binning 1, for example: [516, 516]
+Give the dimensions of the camera at binning 1, for example: `[516, 516]`

 **dynamic_range**
-Give the maximum counts of the camera, for example: 11800
+Give the maximum counts of the camera, for example: `11800`

 **physical_pixelsize**
-The physical size of a pixel in micrometer, for example: 0.055
+The physical size of a pixel in micrometer, for example: `0.055`

 **possible_binsizes**
 Give here a list of possible binnings, for example: `[1]` or `[1, 2, 4]`

 **camera_rotation_vs_stage_xy**
 In radians, give here the rotation of the position of the rotation axis with respect to the horizontal.
-Corresponds to the rotation axis in RED and PETS, for example: -2.24
+Corresponds to the rotation axis in RED and PETS, for example: `-2.24`.
+You can find the rotation axis for your setup using the script `edtools.find_rotation_axis` available from [here](https://github.com/stefsmeets/edtools#find_rotation_axispy).

 **stretch_amplitude**
 Use `instamatic.stretch_correction` to characterize the lens distortion.
 The numbers here are used to calculate the XCORR/YCORR maps.
-The amplitude is the percentage difference between the maximum and minimum eigenvectors of the ellipsoid, i.e. if the amplitude is 2.43, eig(max)/eig(min) = 1.0243
+The amplitude is the percentage difference between the maximum and minimum eigenvectors of the ellipsoid, i.e. if the amplitude is `2.43`, eig(max)/eig(min) = 1.0243.
+You can use the program `instamatic.stretch_correction` available [here](https://github.com/stefsmeets/instamatic/blob/master/docs/programs.md#instamaticstretch_correction) on some powder patterns to define these numbers.

 **stretch_azimuth**
-The azimuth is gives the direction of the maximum eigenvector with respect to the horizontal X-axis (pointing right) in degrees, for example: 83.37
+The azimuth is gives the direction of the maximum eigenvector with respect to the horizontal X-axis (pointing right) in degrees, for example: `83.37`

 **correction_ratio**
 Set the correction ratio for the cross pixels in the Timepix detector, default: 3